 After three Passes we open 1♣ and see partner respond 1♥.
-We now have to find a way of showing a balanced 17 to 18 points and we can do that easily by jumping to 2NT, describing our hand perfectly.
+We now have to find a way of showing a balanced 18 to 19 points and we can do that easily by jumping to 2NT, describing our hand perfectly.

-With 8 points North has an untroubled raise to game.
+With 8 points North has an easy raise to game.

-West leads his fourth-highest Spade - the ♠4 - and we pause to Count our tricks and make a Plan.
+West leads his fourth-highest Spade - the ♠4 - and we settle down to Count and to Plan.